So, how do you go about finding a comedian, let alone the right corporate comedian?

 (Forty-seven more times, if you’re keeping track.)

-Now, when you see the list of comedians, you might see “Voted Best Comic…” by a few names.
+When you see the list of comedians, you might see “Voted Best Comic…” next to a few names.

-Pick a few of the comedians near you, and jot down their names.
-When you have three or four, visit their respective webpages.
+Pick a few of the comedians near you, and visit their respective websites.

 Your eye will tell you right away whether or not the webpage is professional, or amateur.
 A first impression is important, and if theirs is poor, that tells you a lot.

-If they do, click it.
-If they don’t, that’s a red flag.
+If they don’t have one, that’s a red flag.
 You’re looking for someone who has the skills and the résumé to go with it.
-If a comedian isn’t advertising themselves in a professional manner, it stands to reason they might not be professional on stage in front of your clients.
+If a comedian isn’t advertising themselves in a professional manner, they likely don’t have corporate event experience, and that’s taking a risk.
+They may not be as professional on stage in front of your audience.

-Within a couple comics, you’ll find one that strikes your fancy.
-How do you book this comic?
+Hopefully, you’ll quickly find one that strikes your fancy.

-Any comic worth their salt will have either “Contact Me,” “Booking,” or both listed on their webpage.
+Any comic worth their salt will have a contact form or clearly posted phone/email on their website.
+Reach out!